-It's heartbreaking to see your beloved canine companion in pain.
+It's heartbreaking to see your beloved canine companion in discomfort.
 But it's likely to happen at some point over the course of your dog's life.

-Pain can be caused by injury or illness, or it can simply be due to the normal aches and pangs associated with aging.
-Plus, many older dogs suffer from arthritis, which causes joint pain.
+Discomfort can be caused by injury or common colds, or it can simply be due to the normal aches and pangs associated with aging.
+Plus, many older dogs suffer from a joint discomfort.

-Generally speaking, you can treat dog pain in one of two ways: With pain reliever medications that have been approved or prescribed by your veterinarian, or with natural remedies.
-Either method might work for you and your dog, based on your particular circumstances and the cause of your dog's pain.
+Generally speaking, you can treat dog discomfort with natural options.
+Either method might work for you and your dog, based on your particular circumstances and the cause of your dog's discomfort .

-Let's take a closer look at the signs of pain in dogs, as well as your options for pain relief and pain management through medication and natural remedies.
+Let's take a closer look at the signs of discomfort in dogs, as well as your options for discomfort through natural remedies.

 - Excessive licking, biting, or chewing on an area of the body